isabella232/data-workbench.en-1/help/home/c-inst-svr/c-install-ins-svr/t-install-proc-inst-svr-dpu/c-dnld-dgtl-cert/crypto-api.md

 ---
 description: The Windows Certificate Store fallows you to store the client's certificate and private key in the Windows Certificate Store for SSL communication with servers.
-seo-description: The Windows Certificate Store fallows you to store the client's certificate and private key in the Windows Certificate Store for SSL communication with servers.
-seo-title: Windows Certificate Store
 title: Windows Certificate Store
 uuid: a8021295-375a-460b-8686-acf3bc43cd17
 ---